rems-project/cn-tutorial/docs/getting-started/case-studies/imperative-queues.md

 informing it of the invariant that we know, that `C.next` cannot be null if `f` and `b` are different.

+{{ todo("BCP: The asserts here seem to be sort-of-needed: removing them leads to a ton of discards.
+Why?
+How do we explain this?") }}

-Now we need a bit of boilerplate: just as with linked lists, we need to be able to allocate and deallocate queues and queue cells.
+To make all this work, we also need a bit of boilerplate: just as with linked lists, we need to be able to allocate and deallocate queues and queue cells.
 There are no interesting novelties here.

 ```c title="exercises/queue/allocation.test.h"
 --8<--